FAQS

 Will I be required to take a foreign language at Syracuse?

 Engineering and computer science majors are not required to take a foreign language.
 All students are required to complete several courses in the social sciences or humanities.
-To fulfill this requirement, you may choose courses from a very broad range of disciplines such as English literature, political science, economics, psychology, foreign language, and many more.
+To fulfill this requirement, you may choose courses from a broad range of disciplines such as English literature, political science, economics, psychology, foreign language, and many more.

 Does Syracuse offer summer engineering classes?